Tregaron / Trevgaron

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Caron
+Church / Chapel Name: Parish Church of St. Caron

-Church Patron Saints: St. Caron
+Church Patron Saint(s): St. Caron

-Church Location: Tregaron SY25 6JA, UK
+Church Address: Tregaron SY25 6JA, UK

 Directions to Site: Located off the A485, 17 km ENE of Lampeter, 35 km ESE of Aberystwyth, 60 km ENE of Cardigan